 Mineralization is outcropping locally, but elsewhere the prospective sediments are covered by a thin veneer of post-mineral limestone estimated to range from 10 to 30m thickness.
 Consequently, the initial work program will focus on surface geochemistry and gradient array induced polarization (IP) surveys.
 The mineralization appears to be closely associated with silicification and it is expected that the planned IP geophysical survey will help locate prospective silicified zones if they exist below the limestone cover.
 Limited historical drilling indicates that locally mineralization does exist below the cover sequence.

-In tandem with the above work Velocity plans to assess the reliability of historical drill results with angled heel-to-toe drilling (approximately 22 drill holes for an expected total of 1,000m).
+In tandem with the above work Velocity plans to assess the reliability of historical drill results with angled heel-to-toe drilling.
 This initial phase will be completed on one drill section through the existing Bulgarian-registered historical resource area.
-The aim of the drill campaign is to verify mineralization intersected by historical drill holes, infill untested portions of the mineralized body, as well as increased understanding of geometry, continuity of mineralization, and geotechnical and hydrogeological aspects of the deposit.
+The aim of the drill campaign is to verify mineralization intersected by historical drill holes, infill untested portions of the mineralized body, as well as increase understanding of geometry, continuity of mineralization, and geotechnical and hydrogeological aspects of the deposit.